 Couple these with video content to show your reader’s how-to, and you’ll be winning brucey bonus points all round.

 You could also include downloadable how-to guides to further help your audience.
 Add an email sign up and increase subscribers to your mailing list.
+Follow their sign up with a cracking email sequence and you’ll be wooing them big style!

 If you already have handouts that you use with your clients, then these are instant lead generation for you.